marioverhaeg/Verhaeg.IoT.Processor/README.md

 # Introduction
-Verhaeg.IoT.Processor has three sub classes:
+Verhaeg.IoT.Processor has three purposes:

-* Log wrappes Serilog for re-use.
+* Wrapping Serilog for re-use (Log.cs).
-* QueueManager is an abstract thread-safe singleton queue in which objects can be written and processed.
+* Thread-safe management of a queue: QueueManager.cs is an abstract thread-safe singleton queue in which objects can be written and processed.
-* TaskManager is an abstract thread-safe singleton task.
+* Thread-safe management of a task: TaskManager is an abstract thread-safe singleton task.

 # Examples
 ## Log.cs